-Factor 5.
-Scope and Effect
+Factor 5 - Scope and Effect

-The purpose of the employee's work is to perform complex fire management support work and to assist in the development of wildfire response, prescribed fire, and fuels treatment plans; to assist others in the implementation of these plans; and to collect information for scientifically based management of prescribed fire operations.
+The purpose of the work is to perform complex fire management support work and to assist in the development of wildfire response, prescribed fire, and fuels treatment plans; to assist others in the implementation of these plans; and to collect information for scientifically based management of prescribed fire operations.
 The work directly affects the design and execution of projects, the accuracy and acceptability of findings and recommendations, and provides an essential basis for management conclusions and plans.

-Factors 6/7.
-Personal Contacts & Purpose of Contacts
+Factors 6 & 7 - Personal Contacts & Purpose of Contacts (Level 2b, 75 Points)

-(Level 2-b, 75 points)

-Primary contacts are with wildfire, prescribed fire, and fuels treatment project personnel, and others in non-fire functions.
-Frequent contacts are with personnel from other local, state, federal, and tribal agencies.
-As required, contacts will include contractors, news media, local community leaders, cooperators, and the general public.
+Primary contacts are with wildland fire, prescribed fire, and fuels treatment project personnel, and others in non-fire functions.
+Additional contacts involve personnel from other local, state, federal, and tribal agencies; as well as contractors, news media, local community leaders, cooperators, and the general public.

-The primary purpose of contacts is to provide information, plan and conduct wildfire response, prescribed fire, and fuels treatment projects.
-Contacts are involve the coordination of activities, ensuring compliance with established safe practices, solving operational problems, resolving conflicts, and conducting training.
+The primary purpose of contacts is to provide information, plan and conduct wildfire suppression, prescribed fire, and fuels treatment projects.
+Contacts also involve coordinating activities, ensuring compliance with established safe practices, solving operational problems, resolving conflicts, and conducting training.

-Factor 8.
-Physical Demands
+Factor 8 - Physical Demands